undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Why this place

-A Guarda received Spain's EDEN award in 2010 under the theme "Water tourism" — the designation recognised its sustainable approach to the river-mouth environment and the connection between the working port, the archaeological heritage, and the natural estuary.
-The combination of an active fishing economy, a significant archaeological site, and a walkable riverside old quarter makes it an unusual stop: a place where the sea is still a livelihood rather than a backdrop.
+A Guarda received Spain's EDEN award in 2010 under the theme "Water tourism": recognition of its sustainable approach to the river-mouth environment, and of how the working port and the archaeological heritage hang together with the natural estuary.
+That combination makes it an unusual stop.
+Here the sea is still a livelihood, not a backdrop.

 When to go